 Q. How do you store snow sleds?

-Snow sleds should be dried off after use and carefully stored in a dry place.
-Inflatable snow tubes should be deflated before storing.
+You’ll want to dry off snow sleds after use and carefully store them in a dry place.
+Deflate inflatable snow tubes before storing.

 Q. How long does a snow sled last?